Job satisfaction is a result of employees’ perception of how well their job provides those things which are viewed as important.

 Besides, many companies even encourage their employees to acquire higher skills and qualifications by helping them with their university and college tuition fees.

-Higher qualifications and skills open the way to promotion or career advancement and employees feel satisfied.
+Higher qualifications and skills open the way to a promotion or career advancement and employees feel satisfied.

 When the company gives chance to the employees to decide their working hours themselves, employees are found to make better performance.
 People feel satisfied when they get to work as per their schedule.